XavaDigital/ServerlessSaas/README.md

 - Open `cms/config.js` in this project and update `backend.repo` with your new repository name.
 - Push the code of this project to this new repo.

-You can now start the project with `yarn dev` or `npm run dev` and navigate to `http://localhost:3000/admin`.
+You can now start the project with `yarn dev` or `npm run dev`, navigate to `http://localhost:3000/admin`, and select the CMS button that brings you to `/admin/cms`.
 You can now login with Github and manage the content of the landing page of blog posts with a nice UI.
 When you make a change you can hit the "Publish" button, this will result in making a commit to your repository with the changes made to the corresponding markdown file.

 Note: Before you deploy your application, don't forget to update the `SEO` component with your meta tags.